davidpallmann/hashnode-backups/cl1tpeyfz09k6svnv23vy1b8e.md

 In this tutorial, you created an index and synced it with documents in an S3 bucket.
 You saw search work in the AWS console.
 You set up a thesaurus, and saw Kendra suggested answers in search results.
 You created a .NET Web API project, and implemented a search action that queried Kendra on the back end and returned search results.

 To go further with Amazon Kendra, learn more about it and practice working with it.
+Evaluate how well the Kendra connectors cover your content.
 This tutorial did not cover a number of [Kendra features](https://aws.amazon.com/kendra/features/), including curated FAQ matching, machine learning from user feedback, fine-tuning search results, built-in domains, experience builder, search analytics, document enrichment, and query auto-completion.

 # Further Reading